pylelab/RSCanner/README.md

 RSCanner is an R package for rapid assessment and visualization of RNA structural content that is particularly useful for long RNAs.
 The script has been written as an Rmd file, and command line functionality has been provided via two separate R scripts, to be used depending on the type of input given.

-## file inputs and algorithm description
+## File inputs and algorithm description

 RSCanner takes two types of input containing secondary structural information for the target RNA: 1 - RNA secondary structure in either dot-bracket notation (FASTA file) or CT (connectivity table); 2 - positional Shannon entropy for each nucleotide in the RNA, calculated from base pairing probabilities.
 Both inputs can be obtained from secondary structure prediction programs (e.g., SuperFold (Smola et al. 2015), Fold from RNAstructure (Reuter and Matthews, 2010), RNAfold from ViennaRNA package (Lorenz et al. 2011)).